Faint-Black/99-elisp-problems/solutions.md

 ```
 C A A B (C D) (C (D E))

-## Problem 04 - Find the numbers of elements on a list.
+## Problem 04 - Find the numbers of elements on a list

 **Example:** (fn \'(A B C D)) -\> 4